Skip to content

 y = mypow(a - b, j/2);

-Then for each call to mypow() the arguments (local variables) value and exponent will be initialised to 2.0 and 3 respectively.
+For each call to mypow() the parameters (local variables) base and exponent will be initialised to 2.0 and 3 respectively because in each case the expressions that form the two arguments are evaluated and the resulting value is passed to the function.

 mypow() then calculates the required answer, which we have imaginatively called "result" and the statement: